only-dev-time/python-pricefeed/README.md

 46 3,15 * * * ~/pricefeed/pricefeed_start.sh &
 ```

-Save the file with <code>Ctrl+X</code>.
+Maybe you have to changed the path.
+Save the file with <code>Ctrl+X</code> (if use the nano editor).
 Now the script will start at 3:46 am/pm every day.
 In that case, the script should be configured so that the internal loop only runs once.
 For this, set <code>"interval": 0</code> in config.json (see below).

 ### Run in background by starting manually
 You can also start the programme once and then let the internal loop run continuously.
 For this, set <code>"interval"</code> in config.json with the delay time in minutes (see below).
-Start the program with following bash-command:
+Start the program with following bash command:

 ```bash
 $ sh pricefeed_start.sh